Skip to main content

 Our Story

 Marryam’s career began in 2005, working in various sectors including youth homelessness, addictions, domestic violence, relationship education, and forensic mental health.
 By 2014, she completed her first postgraduate degree and established Changes Psychotherapy, reflecting her interest in psychotherapy.
-As a PACFA-Registered Clinical Psychotherapist, Marryam utilises a bio-psycho-social-relational framework to create an empathically attuned, safe, respectful, and caring therapeutic environment.
-Marryam’s additional training includes EMDR, The Gottman Method, The Conversational Model, and the Psychobiological Approach to Couples Therapy (PACT).
-She offers couples counselling and trauma-informed psychodynamic psychotherapy for both individuals and her therapy groups.
-Marryam has a special interest in depression, anxiety, complex PTSD, PTSD, domestic violence, couples therapy, and group therapy.
+Marryam is a clinical member of ANZAP and PACFA, and is trained in the Conversational Model, EMDR, the Gottman Method, the Psychobiological Approach to Couples Therapy (PACT), and Interpersonal Group Psychotherapy.
+She utilises a bio-psycho-social-relational framework to create an empathically attuned therapeutic environment.
+She offers couples counselling and trauma-informed psychodynamic psychotherapy for both individuals and groups.
+Marryam has a particular interest in utilising the Conversational Model in both couples and group psychotherapy methods.
+Her clinical work focuses on the relational conditions that support interpersonal harmony and authentic connection.
+She is the couples therapist on the documentary series Couples Therapy Australia, airing on SBS.

 Marryam Chehelnabi